peterloch/MLClusterCalibration/README.md

 ```
 root -l 'plotSummary.C++("ml_pions_summary.root","RMS")'
 ```
 The input arguments for this macro are the input file name (no default, must be supplied by the user) and the error bar option (default is `"RMS"`, meaning the errors shown in the plots are the standard deviations.
 If the option `"ERR"` is given, the error of the means will be shown instead.
-Both the standard deviations as well as the errors are asymmetric.
+Both the standard deviations as well as the errors on the mean are asymmetric.
 The results will be stored in a `plots` which is in the same path as the input file.[^3]

 [^3]: 🛠️:exclamation::exclamation: There is a limitation in the present implementation of `plotSummary.C`.
 To avoid crashes and unpredictable behaviour, the input file name should always contain a path.
 This means that instead of using `ml_jets_summary.root` one should use `./ml_jets_summary.root` if the input file is in the present working directory.
 The `plots` directory needs to exist, as in case of the plots with the distributions.